René Lavocat: Paleontological discoveries

-Eager to try paleontological research in Africa to find Oligocene mammals, Lavocat was strongly endorsed by Camille Arambourg.
+Eager to try palaeontological research in Africa to find Oligocene mammals, Lavocat was strongly endorsed by Camille Arambourg.
 In 1947, he obtained leadership of a research mission in the Algerian-Moroccan desert.

 He did not find any Oligocene mammals, but instead came across a rich fauna of Cretaceous vertebrates.
 His first notes on this subject were made in 1948 entitled les Comptes Rendus Sommaires de la Société géologique de France (English: Report Summary to the Geological Society of France) in which Lavocat explains the discovery of a large number of Cretaceous reptiles (dinosaurs and crocodiles) and fish in the bedrock of the desert.
 A year later, a second note appeared in the same journal and extends his discoveries to the southwestern Kem Kem.

 In 1954, Lavocat described a new species of sauropod, Rebbachisaurus, discovered in the region.
 In addition, in 1955 he described a new genus of theropod, Majungasaurus.
 In 1960, Lavocat returned to Africa and described a second species of Rebbachisaurus, R. tamesnensis.
 In 1973, Lavocat discovered two genera and three species of Miocene rodent, which he placed in the family Kenyamyidae.